 Prior to the formation of DECC, responsibility of energy policy sat with the Department for Business, Enterprise and Regulatory Reform, while climate change was with the Department for Environment, Food and Rural Affairs.

 This meant that energy and climate change policy were in separate departments — not ideal given how important climate change was becoming.
 So, DECC was formed to bring these two important responsibilities under one organisation.

 Who runs DECC?

 As a ministerial department, it is run by the Secretary of State for Energy and Climate Change.
-The position is currently held by Ed Davey, who is commonly referred to as the 'energy secretary'.
+The position is currently held by Amber Rudd, who was promoted to the position after the 2015 general election.
+The position is commonly referred to as the 'energy secretary'.

 On the domestic front, the Minister of State for Climate Change and the Minister of State for Energy take the lead.
 They are Greg Barker and Michael Fallon, respectively.

 DECC is responsible for some of the most important policies in the UK, and it is their decisions and actions that help determine how much we pay for energy, how green our energy supply is and what kinds of benefits are offered when it comes to paying for energy.

 Key policies that DECC is currently pursuing include: increasing the use of low-carbon technology; reducing the cost of energy bills; reducing our overall energy use; reducing greenhouse gas emissions; and maintaining energy security.

 These policies have resulted in a number of key actions that impact you and your energy bills: